isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Avoid global data
 * Avoid `static` variables
-* More use of value types on the stack (and don't pass pointers around too much)
+* More use of concrete types on the stack (and don't pass pointers around too much)
 * More use of immutable data (literals, `constexpr`, and `const`)

 ### <a name="Rconc-data"></a>CP.3: Minimize explicit sharing of writable data